Flynn-Primrose/Zoonosim/README.md

 - quar_factor
   - Quarantine multiplier on transmissibility and susceptibility
   - set by reset_layer_pars
-- quar_period
-  - how long quarantine lasts for
-  - currently the same for all agents types but eventually this should be refactored into a dict with a separate vale for each type
 - n_variants
   - the number of circulating variants
 - beta